thomaskern/pcrf/README.md

 # Implemented in python, numpy, scipy.
 100% python.
 # Fast training based on LBFGS( a quasi-newton algorithm for large scale numerical optimization problem)
-# Less memory usage in training, can handel tens of millions features.
+# Less memory usage in training, can handle tens of millions features.
 # decoding in practical time
 # Available as an open source software
 # Train file format and Feature template are compatible with popular CRF implementations, like CRF++
 # Multiprocessing
-# optimized for less energy conssumption and CO2 emission. (can ran half the speed as CRF++)
+# optimized for less energy consumption and CO2 emission. (can ran half the speed as CRF++)

 == Versions ==